Best Easter Ski Resorts: Snow-Sure Easter Ski Holidays 2025

 However, be sure to opt for a snow-sure resort with a high altitude to be on the safe side.

-Where does it snow late March / April in Europe?
+Where does it snow in April in Europe?

-If you visit a high-altitude ski resort, you’re likely to still find some good snow through to mid-April.
+If you visit a high-altitude ski resort, you’re likely to still find some good snow for late season skiing.
 For example, Val Thorens has a peak altitude of 3230m, making it home to some great late-season skiing.

 To be safe, pick a resort above 2,500m with north-facing slopes, such as a resort in the Three Valleys, Cervinia, or Zermatt.